• Skip to primary navigation

 The great thing about any recipe that uses pesto, is that there are so many different types out there.
 You could stick with a basic basil pesto, or go with something like a red pepper and tomato pesto like we have.
 It really intensifies the flavour of the whole dish.

 Use a good quality store bought pesto if you want to save time (as this is intended to be a fuss-free weeknight meal), or go the extra mile and make your own pesto.
-Why not try our Mixed Herb Pesto, which is a great way to use up lots of leftover herbs.
+Why not try our Mixed Herb Pesto, which is a great way to use up lots of leftover herbs, or our Carrot Top Pesto?

 What to serve it with